JoyeBright/NLP981/README.md

   Dense Embeddings sources , Word2vec, Skip-gram Algorithm, Skip-Gram with Negative sampling

 * ### Week 6: Topic Modeling
-  > Probabilistic Latent Semantic Analysis (PLSA), Problem of probability of densityestimation, MLE, Expectation-Maximization Algorithm, Using MLE in PLSA, Using EM in PLSA, E-Step in PLSA, M-Step in PLSA
+  > Probabilistic Latent Semantic Analysis (PLSA), Problem of probability of density estimation, MLE, Expectation-Maximization Algorithm, Using MLE in PLSA, Using EM in PLSA, E-Step in PLSA, M-Step in PLSA

 ## Practical Sessions